Search-based Software Testing Driven by Automatically Generated and Manually Defined Fitness Functions: Related Work

 A variety of \emph{manually defined} fitness functions was proposed in the literature.
-Manually defined fitness functions can guide the search to produce test outputs with diverse shapes~\cite{7886937}, maximize or minimize the outputs of a system characterizing its critical behavior~\cite{8453180}, maximize diversity in output signals~\cite{matinnejad2016automated}, quantify the difference between a reference and an output signal~\cite{arrieta2021using}, and minimize the difference between the expected and simulated behaviour of a CPS~\cite{9476233}.
+Manually defined fitness functions can guide the search to produce test outputs with diverse shapes~\cite{7886937}, maximize or minimize the outputs of a system characterizing its critical behavior~\cite{8453180}, maximize diversity in output signals~\cite{matinnejad2016automated}, quantify the difference between a reference and an output signal~\cite{arrieta2021using}, and minimize the difference between the expected and simulated behavior of a CPS~\cite{9476233}.
 Many manually defined fitness functions were also proposed to guide SBST frameworks that analyze software code.
 For example, some recent manually defined fitness functions measure line coverage, input coverage, output coverage (e.g.,~\cite{10.1145/3293882.3330552}), branch distances (e.g.,~\cite{7840029}), test length, method sequence diversity, and crash distance~\cite{9285999}, the cumulative number of defects and the total amount of code to inspect~\cite{10.1145/2908812.2908938}.
-Manually defined fitness functions can also compute exploration measures~\cite{10.1145/2642937.2642978}, and combine of coverage based and feature interaction measures~\cite{abdessalem2018testing}.
+Manually defined fitness functions can also compute exploration measures~\cite{10.1145/2642937.2642978}, and combine coverage-based and feature interaction measures~\cite{abdessalem2018testing}.

-Differently from these works, we proposed a framework that combines automatically generated and manually defined fitness functions and showed the benefits of our framework by considering a large benchmark made by seven models and $27$ requirements and one complex case study from the automotive domain.
+Differently from these works, we proposed a framework that combines automatically generated and manually defined fitness functions and showed the benefits of our framework by considering a large benchmark made by seven models and $27$ requirements and two complex case studies from the automotive and medical domains.